thirdweb-dev/react/docs/react.thirdwebauthconfig.authurl.md

 ## ThirdwebAuthConfig.authUrl property

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

 The backend URL of the authentication endoints.
-For example, if your endpoints are at /api/auth/login, /api/auth/logout, etc. then this should be set to "/api/auth".
+For example, if your endpoints are at `/api/auth/login`<!-- -->, `/api/auth/logout`<!-- -->, etc. then this should be set to `/api/auth`<!-- -->.

 <b>Signature:</b>